randombits-dev/offering-inspiration/src/snippets/about.md

 Certain categories were excluded from the data set.
 Categories that contained mostly digital assets (like video games or music) and categories that contained mostly services (like a business) were excluded.

+To learn more about the data, read the [Full Article](https://medium.com/@randombitsdev/finding-successful-kickstarter-products-that-you-can-buy-now-0bf01b7d6c65)

 I plan to add more data sources in the future.

 # Reporting products that are not purchasable